 - (1) Unplug the following:

 - Power cord from the electrical outlet

-- Modular jack of the telephone line from the machine
+- Modular jack of the telephone line

-- Modular jack of the curled cord\1 (and remove the handset\1)

 - USB cable, if connected

-- LAN cable\2, if connected
+- LAN cable, if connected

-- USB digital camera cable\3 or USB flash memory drive\4, if connected
+- USB cable from the PictBridge jack, if connected

 - Modular jack of the external telephone set, if connected

-- (2) Remove the following:
+- (2) Remove the paper tray ASSY and paper tray ASSY #2.

-- Paper tray ASSY

-- Handset mount\1 (see the illustration below)

-- (3) Remove memory cards\5 if inserted in the machine.
+(3) Remove memory cards if inserted in the machine.

-- \1 For models with handset

-- \2 For wired LAN-enabled models

-- \3 For PictBridge-enabled models

-- \4 For MFC230C only

-- \5 For models with PhotoCapture Center